Tiny Vintage Mudroom Makeover – Before and After

 This sink is tiny (of course) but a way better use of this space than the massive laundry tub.
 It’s also where I clean and store all my paintbrushes.

-- Delta Trinsic faucet
+- faucet – Delta Trinsic single handle, chrome

-- Vintage schoolhouse light fixture
+- light fixture – vintage schoolhouse

 Click in Case You Missed:

 12 Essentials When Renovating a Mudroom While Keeping it Pretty

 It looks so great!!
 You did an amazing job.